InfoSecREDD/Proxmark3-Amiibo-Emulate/README.md

 # Proxmark3-Amiibo-Emulate
-This Bash Script converts Amiibo .bin files to .eml Proxmark3 readable files then automatically emulates the tag.
+This Bash Script automatically emulates the Amiibo tag.